damien-dupre/damien_datasci_bdown/content/home/teaching.md

 +++

-This is an example of using the *custom* widget to create your own homepage section.

-I am a teaching instructor for the following courses at University X:
+I teached as main lecturer for the following courses at University Grenoble Alpes and Queen's Universty Belfast:

-- CS101: An intro to computer science
-- CS102: An intro to computer science
-- CS103: An intro to computer science
-- CS104: An intro to computer science
-- CS105: An intro to computer science
-- CS106: An intro to computer science
-- CS107: An intro to computer science
+- Introduction to R for data science – *Postgraduates*
+- Social cognition and emotions – *Master Psychology*
+- Data science for working psychology – *Master Psychology*
+- Social psychology – *Master Marketing*
+- Introduction to working psychology – *Undergraduates Psychology*
+- Introduction to psychology – *Undergraduates Psychology*